Gaza-Israel War

 MSF facility with MSF staff

-MSF provides OPD consultations, vaccination, mental health, ambulatory therapeutic feeding centre, midwife/sexual and reproductive healthcare, wound care and physiotherapy, and health promotion.
-Given the massive influx of population from Rafah into an already packed humanitarian zone, and the lack of health facilities to cover trauma needs, we are currently expanding to include a lightweight emergency service focused on stabilising and referring more complex cases while managing simpler cases.
+MSF provides outpatient consultations, vaccination, mental health, ambulatory therapeutic feeding centre, midwife/sexual and reproductive health, wound care and physiotherapy, and health promotion.
+Given the massive influx of population from Rafah into an already packed humanitarian zone, and the lack of health facilities to cover trauma needs, MSF expanded activities in November 2024 to include a lightweight emergency service focused on stabilising and referring more complex cases while managing simpler cases.

 Al Attar Primary Healthcare Centre in Khan Younis